MinecraftServerControl/mscs/README.md

 Then simply `cd` into the directory it outputs and create the file.

 Once you've created the file, you need to populate it with a list of properties.
-Copy/paste the list of properties, which can be found [here](https://github.com/sandain/MinecraftServerControlScript/wiki).
+The list of properties can be found [here](https://github.com/sandain/MinecraftServerControlScript/wiki).

 ## Automated backups and restarts